jayhoneylee527/jayhoneylee527.github.io/README.md

 ### [Stock Dividend Yield Scraper](https://github.com/jayhoneylee527/Stock-Dividend-Yield-Scraper) ###

 I am currently investing in stocks, including Real Estate Investment Trusts (REITs).
 One of the most significant factors I consider when investing in REITs is their dividend yields.
-Depending on the types of industries the funds invest and their market capital, their sharing of profits with the investors vary; I needed to build a simple table that will display list of dividend yields, so that I can compare the returns and rebalance my portfolio.
+Depending on the types of industries the funds invest and their market capital, their profit sharing with the investors vary; I needed to build a simple table that will display list of dividend yields of each company, so that I can compare the returns as an investor and rebalance my portfolio.

 <p align="center">
   <img src="images/dividend_yield.JPG" width="300" height="300">